YandeMC/scradd/README.md

 ### Set up MongoDB

 1. [Create a MongoDB account](https://www.mongodb.com/cloud/atlas/register) if you don't already have one.
-2. When prompted to deploy a cluster, select a free M0 cluster and name it Scrub.
+2. When prompted to deploy a cluster, select a free M0 cluster and name it scruby.
 Default settings are acceptable.
 3. Set up authentication with a username and password.
 Note the password for future use.
 4. Opt to connect from your local environment and add your current IP address to the whitelist.
 If you plan to work from multiple locations, you can use `0.0.0.0/0` to allow connections from any IP address.